-Increase in Gross Saving of Government (S.13)
+Increase in Net Borrowing of Government

-Non-Financial (S.11) and Financial (S.12) Corporations
+Non-financial (S.11) and Financial (S.12) Corporations

-Rest of World Sector (S.2)
+Rest of the World Sector (S.2)